-- The notification to individual members and/or their representatives of the type of benefit and amount of benefit to which the member and/or their representatives or dependants have become entitled as a result of an actual event, such as retirement or death, will be issued in line with the standards detailed in the Authority's Customer Charters.
+The notification to individual members and/or their representatives of the type of benefit and amount of benefit to which the member and/or their representatives or dependants have become entitled as a result of an actual event, such as retirement or death, will be issued in line with the standards detailed in the Authority's Customer Charters.
 Any payments due from the Fund as a result will also be dealt with in line with the same service standards.
-The detailed content of such information will, as a minimum, meet the requirements of any Regulations or legislation in force at the time. - The issuing of Annual Benefits Statements to Active, Deferred, Deferred Pensioner and Pension Credit members.
-Regulation states that these must be issued by 31 August and, although the Authority relies heavily on its Employing Organisation Partners for data upon which to base these statements it is the Authority's intention and objective to comply with Regulation in this respect and to issues Annual Benefit Statements by the 31 August each year or by whatever date subsequent changes in the Regulations dictate.
+The detailed content of such information will, as a minimum, meet the requirements of any Regulations or legislation in force at the time.

-- The provision of information for matrimonial proceedings is a statutory duty under both Regulation and over-riding Divorce legislation.
-The Authority will administer the provision of this information in accordance with both sets of legal requirements both in terms of timeframes and the persons to whom the information is to be released.
-The service standards for this are also contained with the Authority's Customer Charters.
-Where matrimonial proceedings result in an actual Pension Sharing order then the SYPA's Policy is to make a charge of £350 plus VAT for the implementation and maintenance of such an order.
-Costs will usually be charged to the ex-spouse of the member but may be allocated or apportioned by the Court in which case the Authority will comply with such direction and invoice the parties accordingly. - The provision of Preserved Benefit and Transfer Value information is also prescribed for in Regulation and specific legislation.
+- and Pension Credit members.
+Regulation states that these must be issued by 31 August and, although the Authority relies heavily on its Employing Organisation Partners for data upon which to base these statements it is the Authority's intention and objective to comply with Regulation in this respect and to issues Annual Benefit Statements by the 31 August each year or by whatever date subsequent changes in the Regulations dictate. - The provision of information for matrimonial proceedings is a statutory duty under Where matrimonial proceedings result in an actual Pension Sharing order then the SYPA's Policy is to make a charge of £350 plus VAT for the implementation and will comply with such direction and invoice the parties according to the Court's direction. - The provision of Preserved Benefit and Transfer Value information is also prescribed for in Regulation and specific legislation.
 The Authority will provide such information in accordance with its legal obligations to members and/or their representatives.
 In this context a member's representative may be any financial advisor appointed by the member, any third party administrator authorised by the member to obtain such information or the administrators of any occupational scheme acting for the member in a new or subsequent employment.
+Where transfer value information is requested by an advisor or pensions' administration company for an active member of the pension scheme, then a statement of entitlement will only be provided as a result of sent directly to the member concerned and not any third party.

 The Authority's Policy on the provision of this information is to only provide it to the member and or their representative once in any twelve month rolling period.
 The Authority reserves the right to make a charge for the provision of this information prior to the commencement of a new 12 month period and the right to introduce such a charging policy at any time without notice.
 Any such charge so levied will only ever seek to cover the actual cost to the Authority of the work undertaken in producing the information again.